Thomas Savage the Carpenter

 will rebuild SAVAGE ANCESTRY with new software and continue to, as I have, provide

-many years and it's time to pass the chase to a younger Savage explorer.
-Before the
+Savages for many years and it's time to pass the chase to a younger explorer.
+In the near

 330 pages and be an expansion of this page plus material too broad to fit here.
 And,